Ray0907/system-design-interview/README.md

 - A disadvantage of lambda architecture is that you have two processing paths, meaning there are two codebases to maintain
 - Kappa architecture, which combines the batch and streaming in one processing path, solves the problem.
 The key idea is to handle both real-time data processing and continuous data reprocessing using a single stream processing engine

+# Hotel Reservation System

+- Race conditions issue

+  - Pessimistic locking
+    - prevents simultaneous updates by placing a lock on a record as soon as one user starts to update it.
+Other users who attempt to update the record have to wait until the first user has released the lock
+    - Pros
+      - Prevents applications from updating data that is being – or has been – changed
+      - It is easy to implement and it avoids conflict by serializing updates.
+Pessimistic locking is useful when data contention is heavy
+    - Cons
+      - Deadlocks may occur when multiple resources are locked.
+Writing deadlock-free application code could be challenging
+      - This approach is not scalable.
+If a transaction is locked for too long, other transactions cannot access the resource.
+This has a significant impact on database performance, especially when transactions are long-lived or involve a lot of entities
+  - Optimistic locking

+    - allows multiple concurrent users to attempt to update the same resource
+    - Optimistic locking is usually faster than pessimistic locking because we do not lock the database.
+However, the performance of optimistic locking drops dramatically when concurrency is high
+    - Pros

+      - It prevents applications from editing stale data
+      - We don’t need to lock the database resource.
+There's actually no locking from the database point of view.
+It's entirely up to the application to handle the logic with the version number
+      - Optimistic locking is generally used when the data contention is low.
+When conflicts are rare, transactions can complete without the expense of managing locks

+    - Cons
+      - Performance is poor when data contention is heavy

+  - Database constraints
+    - Pros
+      - Easy to implement
+      - It works well when data contention is minimal
+    - Cons
+      - Similar to optimistic locking, when data contention is heavy, it can result in a high volume of failures.
+Users could see there are rooms available, but when they try to book one, they get the “no rooms available” response.
+This experience can be frustrating to users
+      - The database constraints cannot be version-controlled easily like the application code
+      - Not all databases support constraints.
+It might cause problems when we migrate from one database solution to another

+## Scalability

+- Database sharding
+- Caching
+  - Pros
+    - Reduced database load.
+Since read queries are answered by the cache layer, database load is significantly reduced
+    - High performance.
+Read queries are very fast because results are fetched from memory
+  - Cons
+    - Maintaining data consistency between the database and cache is hard.
+We need to think carefully about how this inconsistency affects user experience

+## Data consistency among services

+- To address the data inconsistency, here is a high-level summary of industry-proven techniques
+  - Two-phase commit (2PC) .
+2PC is a database protocol used to guarantee atomic transaction commit across multiple nodes, i.e., either all nodes succeeded or all nodes failed.
+Because 2PC is a blocking protocol, a single node failure blocks the progress until the node has recovered.
+It’s not performant
+  - Saga.
+A saga is a sequence of local transactions.
+Each transaction updates and publishes a message to trigger the next transaction step.
+If a step fails, the saga executes compensating transactions to undo the changes that were made by preceding transactions.
+2PC works as a single commit to perform ACID transactions while Saga consists of multiple steps and relies on eventual consistency